Active traffic management: Technology

 The section of road subject to ATM is monitored by MIDAS sensor loops placed in the road every 100 m (which is closer than normal) to observe traffic flows.
 A computerised system monitors the traffic flows and can set the best speed limit for the current flow of traffic and switch on speed limit signs mounted on gantries up to 2 km before an incident.
 Operators can also monitor 150 CCTV cameras along the route and can control both the speed limits and information signs.
 Overhead variable message signs can direct drivers to use the hard shoulder during busy periods.

 When the speed limit has been lowered to 60 mph or below the hard shoulder can be opened as an additional lane.
 To facilitate this and still maintain safety a series of refuge areas have been created around every 500 m along that stretch of the road.
-These take the form of lay bys to the side of the hard shoulder and contain the SOS phones within them.
-In the event of a vehicle breaking down on the hard shoulder, operators can close it or they can close a lane to allow emergency services access to an accident.
+These take the form of lay bys to the side of the hard shoulder and contain SOS phones within them.
+In the event of a vehicle breaking down on the hard shoulder, operators can close it, or they can close a lane to allow emergency services access to an accident.
 The hard shoulder is never opened on the sections under a junction between the off and on slip roads.
 Close to junctions use of the hard shoulder as a lane is restricted to traffic exiting or entering at that junction.

 ATM involves converting the hard shoulder into a normal lane during periods of high traffic flow to expand the capacity of the road and may reduce the need to widen motorways.
 Similar schemes have already been implemented in Europe.

 The system makes use of Automatic Number Plate Recognition cameras which to monitor traffic flows and tailor the system.
 Digital enforcement cameras are also mounted on the gantries and are operated by the West Midlands Police to enforce the mandatory variable speed limits.